-The deadline for this assignment is May 25.
 The assignment has to be completed individually.
-We expect you to submit a tarball containing your source code and a report (PDF format) which describes your parallel sorting algorithm and the benchmark results for each combination of the data sets and the nodes.
-The assignments can be handed in by e-mail to krietvel (at) liacs (dot) nl, please ensure the e-mail subject equals Parallel Programming Assignment 3.
+You are expected to hand in a tarball containing your source code and an extensive report in PDF format that describes your implementation and contains a thorough experimental evaluation.
+The assignments can be handed in by e-mail to ppi2016 (at) handin (dot) liacs (dot) nl.

-1 Implementation
+1.1 Implementation